 She is an Associate Professor and Faculty Director of the Immersion Lab at ArtCenter College of Design, a space that provides equitable access and hands-on learning for spatial interaction and technologies for art, design, and research.
 She teaches for Undergraduate Interaction Design Department and Graduate Media Design Practices.

 Jenny is a graduate of Syracuse University’s 5 year Industrial and Interaction Design program (B.I.D.) and received her M.F.A. in Media Design from ArtCenter.

-She has been a Jury Chair for Core77 Design Awards, Fellow at Nature, Art, & Habitat Residency in Sottochiesa Italy, a Postgraduate Research Fellow at Media Design Practices ArtCenter College of Design in Pasadena California, a designer and researcher at Microsoft Research, Xbox, and Windows Phone Advanced Development in Seattle Washington.
+She has been a Jury Chair for Core77 Design Awards, a Fellow at Nature, Art, & Habitat Residency in Sottochiesa Italy, and a Postgraduate Research Fellow at Media Design Practices ArtCenter College of Design in Pasadena California.

-Her work has been shown at Die Digitale, Venice Architecture Biennial, DDDD, Spring Break Art Show, FEMMEBIT, Navel, Roger’s Office Gallery, IxDA 2019, The Swiss Architecture Museum; Architektur Galerie Berlin; BODY and the Anthropocene; the Bi-City Biennale of Urbanism / Architecture; Architecture + Design Museum; Open City Art City Festival at Yerba Buena Center for the Arts; Post-Internet Cities Conference; The Graduate Center for Critical Studies; KAM Workshops: Artificial Natures; and CHI.
+Her work is shown at art, architecture, and design events including Netflix’s series The Future of ep.
+Gaming, Venice Biennale of Architecture, Dutch Design Week, and Die Digitale, DDDD, Spring Break Art Show, FEMMEBIT, Navel, Roger’s Office Gallery, IxDA 2019, The Swiss Architecture Museum; Architektur Galerie Berlin; BODY and the Anthropocene; the Bi-City Biennale of Urbanism / Architecture; Architecture + Design Museum; Open City Art City Festival at Yerba Buena Center for the Arts; Post-Internet Cities Conference; The Graduate Center for Critical Studies; KAM Workshops: Artificial Natures; and CHI.
 Her projects have been featured in Wallpaper, The Guardian, Wired Magazine, Anti-Utopias, Test Plots Magazine, and Time Magazine.